 Will you take a step for Ryan?
 Every dollar makes a difference!
 To help me get the word out, you can share this link to your Facebook Timeline, Twitter or Instagram account, or by emailing to your friends, family, and colleagues!
 RBA is a registered 501(c)3 nonprofit and thus all donations to this campaign are tax deductible.

 Check out our GoFundMe page to hear from actor/comedian Jeff Garlin (also an RBA board member) about why you should consider making a contribution today!

-Ryan Banks Academy will combine a high-quality, future-facing curriculum with an integrated social emotional education in order to provide the launching pad for students out of poverty and into the next generation of leaders, thinkers, and world-changers.
+As a diverse by design school, Ryan Banks Academy will combine a high-quality, future-facing curriculum with an integrated social emotional education in order to provide the launching pad for students from all socio-economic backgrounds into the next generation of leaders, thinkers, and world-changers.
 Ryan Banks Academy takes a strengths-based approach to learning and building confidence, and believes that each and every one of our students has a legacy within them to change the world.

 Please take a look around our website, there's lots to see and do here!
 You can learn about our team (and even join us!), donate to our great cause, and even take a sneak peek into the behind the scenes of our journey to build Ryan Banks Academy by following our blog, watching our videos, or by checking out our social media channels.

 Feel free to contact us on our contact page, or send us an email at info(at)ryanbanksacademy(dot)org if you have any questions.
 Thank you so much for support!

 The Ryan Banks Academy Team